ekbotekaustubh/namaste-react/README.md

     - 1) When page loads -> call API and wait for response -> After response render UI
     - 2) When page loads -> render with skeleton -> call API and wait for response -> After response re-render UI
 - Whenever state variable update, react triggers a reconciliation cycle (re-render the component)
+- 2 types of routing in web app
+    - 1) Client side routing
+        - All the component is loaded in app in browser
+        - It just loads that component
+        - No network call
+    - 2) Server side routing
+        - From browser, we enter url
+        - It makes a network call
+        - Fetch page and show on browser.
+- Dynamic routing
+    -